 Why should we use the civilian zone mechanism?

-The main advantage of using DMZ is that it allows cyberspace users to access certain services while creating a secure barrier between users and the private internal network.
+The main advantage of using a DMZ is that it allows cyberspace users to access certain services while creating a secure barrier between users and the private internal network.
 However, the potential benefits of the civilian area include the following:

 Access control for the organization